 A shortlist of proponents from the RFQ stage was announced on April 22, 2021.

-Shortlisted proponents will be invited to submit proposals for Stage 2 of the procurement process, the request for proposals (RFP), from May to August 2021.
+Shortlisted proponents have been invited to submit proposals for Stage 2 of the procurement process, the request for proposals (RFP), from May to August 2021.

 - Library Parcel RFQ and Addenda (21.038 MB)